José Hernández (infielder): Coaching career

 Hernández has been a field coach in the Baltimore Orioles organization since 2010.
 Beginning with the Gulf Coast League Orioles for one season, he was promoted to the Delmarva Shorebirds in 2011, the Frederick Keys in 2012 and the Norfolk Tides in 2013.
 He served as a field coach for the Norfolk Tides in 2018 for a sixth year.
 In January 2019, Hernández was promoted to the Major League staff in Baltimore with the title "Major League coach".
 On October 4, 2021, it was announced that Hernández would assume a different role on the Orioles' staff.

+On October 11, 2024, the Orioles announced they would not bring back Hernández in 2025.

 Personal life

 Hernández is the cousin of former Major League Baseball infielder Luis Figueroa and the son-in-law of Orlando Gómez, a former Major League Baseball coach and scout and minor league catcher and manager who, like Hernández, worked in the Orioles organization.